scikit-hep/awkward/docs/user-guide/how-to-filter-ragged.md

 ak.local_index(array)
 ```

-To create our ragged index, all we need to do is create an array _like_ `ak.local_index(array)`, but with only the local indices that we want to keep, i.e.
+To create our awkward index, all we need to do is create an array _like_ `ak.local_index(array)`, but with only the local indices that we want to keep, i.e.

 ```{code-cell} ipython3
 index = ak.Array(